 Radio Sound through Deluxe Sound Speakers

-To Listen to the Dash Radio through the Deluxe Sound speakers:
+To Listen to the Dash Radio through the Deluxe Sound Speakers:

-- Press the Speaker selector switch to RADIO position to connect the dash radio to the deluxe sound speakers.
-Speaker switch is located near the DVD player. - Adjust volume with radio buttons or radio remote.
+- Press the Speaker Selector Switch to RADIO position to connect the dash radio to the deluxe sound speakers.
+Speaker switch is located near the DVD player. - er D